sylabs/examples/http-server/nginx-php-web-server/README.md

 In this example, we will run a simple Nginx(1.10.X) PHP-7.0 server in a container.

-We are installing Nginx on a Ubuntu 16.04 container.
+In this example, we will installing Nginx on a Ubuntu 16.04 container.

 <br>